adarsh1001111/RocketAndMeteors-MAC-/README.md

 ------------------------
 ## Controls

--W/S: Move the Rocket up/down
+- W/S: Move the Rocket up/down
--A/D: Move the Rocket Left/Right [ACTIVATED IN LEVEL 3]
+- A/D: Move the Rocket Left/Right [ACTIVATED IN LEVEL 3]
--F: Fire Lazer from the rocket's nose which can destroy the meteor it strikes [ACTIVATED IN LEVEL 3]
+- F: Fire Lazer from the rocket's nose which can destroy the meteor it strikes [ACTIVATED IN LEVEL 3]
--Q: Quit the game which playing
+- Q: Quit the game which playing

 ## Gameplay